-Once activated, DrmAB binds to, translocates, and unwinds phage DNA, blocking replication and transcription and disrupting the phage infection cycle.
+We hypothesize that once activated, DrmAB binds to, translocates, and unwinds phage DNA, blocking replication and transcription and disrupting the phage infection cycle.
 Additionally, DrmAB may recruit a nuclease to trigger DNA degradation.
 Since the PLD-containing candidate nuclease DrmC is dispensable for DISARM activity and is often missing from annotated DISARM operons, it has remained a mystery how this is achieved7.
 However, since PLD-containing nucleases are highly abundant in bacterial genomes, we propose that DrmAB may recruit an alternative PLD-nuclease protein.
 While previous in vivo assays were performed in Bacillus subtilis (which encodes a 42.2% identity DrmC-like homolog), our in vivo assays were performed in Escherichia coli (which encodes a 93.4% identity DrmC-like homolog).
-The ubiquity and versatility of such DrmC-like non-specific PLD nucleases^{39-42} may make DrmC redundant, allowing DISARM to 'mix-and-match' components from other innate immune systems encoded by the host bacteria in order to achieve rapid and broad anti-phage protection.
+The ubiquity and versatility of such DrmClike non-specific PLD nucleases^{38-41} may make DrmC redundant, allowing DISARM to 'mix-and-match' components from other innate immune systems encoded by the host bacteria in order to achieve rapid and broad anti-phage protection.
+While CRISPR-Cas systems rely on RecBCD and other host DNA double-strand break repair complexes for adaptation (i.e., acquiring spacers) $^{42-44}$, it is unlikely that DISARM utilizes this mechanism, since it does not require spacer acquisition of phage target sequences.

-Phage therapy represents a promising avenue to treat bacterial infection in an age where antibiotic resistance is widespread43.
+Phage therapy represents a promising avenue to treat bacterial infection in an age where antibiotic resistance is widespread45.
 Since DISARM is an incredibly widespread mechanism of antiviral defense in bacteria, once we understand the fundamental mechanisms underlying DISARM activation it may be possible to develop small molecule treatments to inhibit DISARM, which could be delivered in conjunction with phage therapy to increase the effectiveness of such antibacterial treatment.